Zed-CSP/employeeTracker-SQL/README.md

         SECRET = <Your SECRET>
         DB_NAME='employee_db'
         ```
-    6. Open MySQL Shell using the command: 'mysql -u <your username> -p'
+    6. Open MySQL Shell in your CLI using the command: 'mysql -u <your username> -p'
-    7. Enter <your password>
+    7. Enter your MYSQL2 <password>
     8. Create and select the database by entering the command:
         ```
         'source db/schemas.sql;'